indraj-prajapat/matri/readme.md

 ## Run the Project

-1. Open a terminal and navigate to the project root:
+1. Open a git bash terminal and navigate to the project root:

 ```bash
 cd path/to/maitri  # where backend and forntend folder exists